Pirate-Weather/pirateweather/docs/API.md

 In progress.

 #### humidity
-Relative humidity expressed as a value between 0 and 1 inclusive.<br>
+Relative humidity expressed as a value between 0 and 1 inclusive.

 #### icon
 One of a set of icons to provide a visual display of what's happening.
 This could be one of: